-Chad Vacarella primarily defends national and international medical device companies.
-Chad's product liability practice focuses on defending national and international medical device companies.
+Chad Vacarella primarily defends national and international medical device companies facing product liability legal issues.
 He has successfully handled matters to conclusion on behalf of a variety of clients including insulin pump manufacturers and gastrointestinal surgical scope manufacturers.

-Chad joined Hinshaw after working at two different Boston-based firms.
-Prior, he practiced for three years at a defense litigation firm in Birmingham, Alabama.
+Chad joined Hinshaw in 2012.
+Before moving to Boston, he practiced for three years at a defense litigation firm in Birmingham, Alabama.
 During his tenure, he obtained defense verdicts in ten jury trials throughout Alabama.

 Honors & Awards

 - This designation is reserved for less than 2.5 percent of all attorneys in New England

 - Obtained a defense verdict in a personal injury jury trial that arose from a motor vehicle accident where defendant failed to yield the right of way and pulled out in front of the vehicle in which the plaintiff was riding.
 Plaintiff sought $300,000 in damages, showing medical bills in the amount of $39,000.
 The jury returned a verdict for $30,000 and a defendant's verdict with regard to plaintiff's loss of consortium claim.

 - Secured a defense verdict in a personal injury jury trial stemming from an automobile accident where defendant fell asleep at the wheel, crossing center lane to cause a head-on collision.
 Plaintiff alleged lower back and neck injuries as a result of the accident.
 The jury returned a verdict for the defendant in only 20 minutes.

 - Secured a defense verdict in a personal injury jury trial in a case involving an automobile accident.
 The plaintiff claimed neck, lower back and left knee injuries, and more than $4,000 in medical bills, and sought more than $75,000 in damages.
 Chad successfully argued that the plaintiff's injuries had been sustained previously in another accident.
 The defense asked the jury to award $15,000.